GAP-LAB-CUHK-SZ/REC-MV/README.md

 #### Initialized Voxel Skinning Weights.

-To better model skirts or dresses skinning weights, we apply [fite](https://github.com/jsnln/fite) to diffuse skinning weights in whole voxel space.
+To better model skirts or dresses skinning weights, we apply [fite](https://github.com/jsnln/fite) to diffuse skinning weights into the whole voxel space.
 Specifically, we initialized skinning weights as the step1 said([Link](https://github.com/jsnln/fite))

-The following commands given you an example to obtain PeopleSnapshot diffused skinning weights.
+The following commands give you an example to obtain PeopleSnapshot diffused skinning weights.

 ```bash
 #!/bin/bash